seanbell/starcluster-startceleryworker/README.md

 ##### View the log on a worker:

-Simply capture the tmux pane:
+Print a capture of the tmux pane:
 <pre>
 starcluster sshnode -u ubuntu cluster_name node001 "tmux capture-pane -p -s '-1000' -t celery-queue"
 </pre>